 Best Things to do In Milan

 Milan is a major Italian hub that is very different from the typical Italian city.
 While it preserves its Italian beauty and character, the vibrant metropolis is also a thriving business, tourism, and industrial center.
 Milan is known as the fashion capital of Italy and home to some of the top fashion houses in the world.
 Add in the city’s gastronomic delights, and you have more than enough reasons to visit Milan.
-It is a popular city to fly in and out of, and it is well worth spending some time here to explore and see everything Milan has to offer.
+It is a popular and inexpensive city to fly into and out of, and it is well worth your time to explore and see everything Milan has to offer.

 Explore the Highlights of Milan

 From the magnificent Dumo and the intriguing ‘Last Supper’ to the incredible variety of museums & art galleries, the city is brimming with things to see and do.
 Milan was founded more than 2,500 years ago, in 600 BCE.
 It is, unsurprisingly, immersed in history, art, and culture, as seen by the plethora of treasures and iconic landmarks that can be found in Milan.
 If you are visiting Milan, here there are some sites that you simply must explore.

 The best-known attraction in Milan is the Duomo, the Cathedral of Santa Maria Nascente.
 The largest church in Italy is a beautiful Gothic-style cathedral with an intricately decorated façade, glass-stained windows, 135 spires, and countless statues.
 It began in the late 14th century and took nearly six centuries to complete.
 While there are lots to see inside, don’t miss the chance to climb to the top (by lift or steps) to see Milan’s ever-changing skyline.
 The Piazza del Duomo, located in front of the Duomo, is a lovely place to spend some time strolling around and visiting the nearby stores & cafes while turning around repeatedly to admire the magnificent Duomo.